Know Your Rights

-Benjamin Goldman Law Office defends clients’ rights inside the courtroom.
-Knowing your rights is the best defense, and it can mean the difference between stiff penalties, loss of license and not fighting charges we could have helped you overcome.
+The attorneys at the Benjamin Goldman Law Office defends its clients' rights inside and outside of the courtroom.
+Knowing your rights is the best defense, and it can mean the difference between a criminal record and a clean record.
+It can mean the difference between fines and fees in the thousands to fines of a few hundred dollars.
+It can mean the difference between loss of license and being clear to drive.

-An AUO (Aggravated Unlicensed Operation) occurs under §511 of the Vehicle and Traffic Law, and there are many three degrees of AUO: 3rd (least serious), 2nd and 1st (potential of 4 years in state prison).
+An AUO (Aggravated Unlicensed Operation) occurs under §511 of the Vehicle and Traffic Law, and there are three degrees of AUO: 3rd (least serious), 2nd and 1st (most serious).

 Potential Fines and Penalties